 As a beginner, you can also stand out and drive more traffic by using the Ad Extension, which gives you the ability to include additional information in your ad.

-You’ll also learn the importance of writing enticing ad copy, because your competitors with those huge advertising budgets may not really be doing that, which gives you a great shot at outpacing them.
+You’ll also learn the importance of writing enticing ad copy, because your competitors with those huge advertising budgets may not really be doing it well.
+Great copy gives you a great shot at outpacing them.

 20. SEO Guide To Google Webmaster Recommendations for Pagination